Alberto Zapater: Return to Zaragoza

 On 19 June 2016, Zapater returned to Zaragoza after agreeing to a two-year deal.
 New manager Natxo González deployed him further up the field, and he responded by scoring five goals in the 2017–18 season, once in the promotion playoffs against CD Numancia; he would only find the net again four years later.

 Zapater left the La Romareda in May 2023 after seven years in the Segunda División, aged 38.
 At the time of his departure, he was the third player with the most appearances for the club at 422.

 Atlético Ottawa

-On 28 June 2023, Canadian Premier League club Atlético Ottawa announced the signing of Zapater for the remainder of the campaign, with an option to extend in 2024.
-Zapater remained with Ottawa for the 2025 season, serving as co-captain, and towards the end of that season he announced that it would be his last in professional football.
+On 28 June 2023, Canadian Premier League club Atlético Ottawa signed Zapater for the remainder of the campaign, with an option to extend in 2024.
+He remained at the TD Place Stadium until the end of the 2025 season as co-captain, with the 40-year-old announcing shortly before its closure that he would be retiring.

+Zapater featured 11 minutes of the Premier League final on 9 November 2025, a 2–1 extra-time victory against Cavalry FC.